koraa/decryption-despite-errors/decryption-despite-errors.md

 #### Shuffling longer vectors

-While long distance rotation can be implemented using the techniques outlined in "Constant time rotation" it may be significantly more efficient to just split the data into multiple words (as appropriate for the hardware architecture) and exploit the fact that the blocks used in the round function given above do not need to be adjacent.
+While long-distance rotation can be implemented using the techniques outlined in above, it may be more efficient to just split the data into multiple chunks and mix them incrementally.
 Used like this, the round function mixes the bits from two blocks at a time; like in the two block variant rotation serves to decorrelate the relative shift of bits from the same block of origin.
-Note that when used like this, both blocks should be rotated by a random amount, not just the first.
+In this mode of operation, both blocks should be rotated by a random amount, not just the first.
 Finding an optimal, deterministic mixing pattern remains an open question for now.

 #### Shuffling with a mask